panta82/isso/README.md

 - Removed limitation to the number of likes/dislikes
 - Disabled anonimization (fixing the bloom filter bug)

-The rest of this document is the same as on isso master

 #### Quick install reminder

 Create virtual env